jackdawe/MBP/README.md

 - float **beta** : state loss multiplicative coefficient.
 Total loss = beta * stateloss + reward loss.
 Default: 1.
 - bool **asp** : If set to false, the neural network will only be provided with the initial state for each sample.
 The next states are then calculated using the model's previous predictions.
 Default: true.

+## Full example on how to make the model based planner work

+In this section I will give you a "to reproduce" example whith all the steps that you should take to make the model based planner perform well.
+In this example, we take the standard case with one planet and three waypoints.

+### Step 1: Generate a map pool

+You first need to create maps on which your starship can fly.
+These maps will be used to generate your datasets.
+The more maps you have, the better your forward model will be able to generalise.
+1000 maps is usually enough, but you can have more without any additionnal computationnal cost.

+./project -cmd=ssdsgen -mp=../Starship/Maps/MapPool1/ -nmaps=1000

+By executing this command, the MapPool1 directory is created in the ../Starship/Maps/ directory.
+MapPool1 contains the test and train subdirectories whith 1000 maps each.
+The default values are used for the map parameters (waypoint and planet radii, etc...).

+## Step 2: Generate your dataset using your map pool

+We know want to use the maps we just created to make a dataset.
+You can use the following command to do so:

+./project -cmd=ssdsgen -mp=../Starship/Maps/MapPool1/ -nmaps=1000 -n=250000 -T=40 -wp=0.5 -trp=0.99

+With the first two flags you indicate that you want to use the map pool you previously generated.
+The n flag will determine the size of your dataset.
+A rather large dataset is required to prevent overfitting.
+The T flag determines how many timesteps there are in one data sample.
+We set T to 40 so that the neural network can learn to take into account its errors while predicting the next state and reward.
+Training is way more challenging that way, but prediction errors not build up way less during inference, even if you want to predict 80 timesteps ahead.
+Since an episode lasts for 80 timesteps, your dataset will contain 125000 episodes.
+If you ask the ship to wander randomly on a map, the probability of encountering a waypoint is very low.
+As a result, the forward model will have alot of trouble to predict a positive reward.
+By setting wp to 0.5, I ask my dataset to only keep samples that contain at least one encounter with a waypoint for 50% of the dataset.
+Finally, 2500 samples (100 000 transitions) is enough for the test set, thus I set trp to 0.99.

+Please note that this command does not use the GPU.
+The higher n, T and wp the longer it will take to execute.
+Generating such a dataset can take up to 2 hours.
+Lowering wp greatly reduces computational time.

+## Step 3: Learn a forward model

+My neural network will use the dataset generated in step 2 to learn the transition and reward function of the space world.

+./project -cmd=ssmbfm -mp=../Starship/Maps/MapPool1/ -mdl=../myForward -tag?? -lr=0.0001 -bs=128 -n=100 -wn -sd=0.25

+You should give the directory containing your 8 ".pt" dataset files to the mp flag.
+By setting mdl to "../myForward", two files will be created and updated in the root's parent directory: myForward.pt containing the weights of the model and myForward_Params containing the parameters that you set to create the model. lr and bs are hyperparameters that you can change, but training goes well with the ones I chose. wn enables white noise to be added to the discrete action one-hot encoding. sd represents the standard deviation of the white noise.
+The white noise is supposed to smooth the reward function in the space between the one-hot encoded vectors in such a way that optimisation using gradient descent works better.
+If sd is too low, there will be little effect.
+If it is too high, there will be a non-negligeable probability that the original action value becomes lower than another one, thus creating an inconsistency in the dataset.

+Every n forward passes, training pauses to do the following operations:

+- Replacing the myForward.pt file with a file containing the updated weights
+- Printing the performance of the network on the test set
+- Saving some training data such as state and reward loss for you to plot

+Training then resumes for n other forward passes.

+In this configuration, you should see less than 20 pixel position error after 30 minutes of training.
+If left for a few hours, you should be able to have less than 10 pixel of position error on all the test set.

+## Step 4: Use the forward model to plan your actions

 [TUTORIAL] Making you own world class